notken12/arcadecord/README.md

     * Add new property in games, internal (secret) data
 * Log actions and turns
 * Add support for turns not in order of players
+* Redo game flow functiosn to be centralized

 ## How this works